 The Step-by-Step Approach for Daily Use

 The simplest daily use looks like this.
-Before any activity you consider significant — beginning a new file at work, making an important call, sending a key proposal — note the Abhijit window from your Panchang app for that day and that location.
+Before any activity you consider significant, such as beginning a new file at work, making an important call, or sending a key proposal, note the Abhijit window from your Panchang app for that day and that location.
 If the activity can be placed inside that window without forcing an artificial delay, do so.
 The tradition does not ask that you reorganise your entire day around Abhijit.
 It asks that you exercise awareness about when things begin.

 The second step is to check whether the day is a Wednesday.
 On Wednesdays, Abhijit is not counted, and you should instead look at the Choghadiya chart for the day, selecting one of the auspicious segments (Amrit, Shubh, Labh) for important beginnings.

 The third step is a brief sanity check on the broader Panchang.
-If the day carries a strongly inauspicious marker — Amavasya, Panchaka, or a noted Visha Ghati — and the activity in question is genuinely weighty, the tradition advises finding a better overall day rather than relying on Abhijit alone.
+If the day carries a strongly inauspicious marker such as Amavasya, Panchaka, or a noted Visha Ghati, and the activity in question is genuinely weighty, the tradition advises finding a better overall day rather than relying on Abhijit alone.
 For ordinary business, Abhijit is robust enough to use without this check.
 For major decisions, make the full check.

 How Paramarsh Computes Abhijit